G-Node/python-odml/doc/tutorial.rst

     >>> document = load('example.odml')
     <Doc 1.0 by None (1 sections)>

-Note: the XML-parser will enforce propper structure.
+Note: the XML-parser will enforce proper structure.

 If you need to parse Strings, you can use the XMLParser, which can also parse odML-objects such as::